renzo-c/renzo-c/README.md

 **renzo-c/renzo-c** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working in [Ontario Ministry of Transportation](https://www.ontario.ca/page/ministry-transportation)
+- 🔭 I’m currently working in [BlackBerry](https://www.blackberry.com/)
 - 🌱 I’m currently learning more about unit tests
 - 👯 I’m looking to collaborate on React projects
 - 🤔 I’m looking for help with data preprocessing in unbalanced datasets